IkarusDowned/boulderjs-emscripten/README.md

 This is an EXAMPLE, and not production ready, nor does it attempt to highlight every possible use case.

 The file writer simulates a high-frequency lossess packet stream.
-The reader takes in multiple file streams and processes spikes
+The reader takes in multiple file streams and processes spikes in the main thread.
+Spikes are calculated using the classic Welford algorithm.
+When a spike is recorded, it is passed to the main thread.
+Here, we updates a visualization class that renders the output of the delay every 50ms.
+Each file has its own line, and the delay is shown in a line of '=', where each '=' indicates a 2ms delay.

+Example:
+<pre>Sun Apr 13 2025 09:29:06 GMT-0600 (Mountain Daylight Time)
+[output/test1.dat]: =
+[output/test2.dat]: =
+[output/test3.dat]: ========= </pre>

 ### Packet Definition
 A packet is defined as a string of ASCII data which starts with character code STX and ends with ETX